-Dear Audit Committee/Pension Committee Members,
+Dear Committee Members

-2022/23 Final Audit Results Report
+2023/24 Audit Results Report

-We are pleased to attach our Final Audit Results Report, summarising the status of our audit and the remaining steps to the issue of our final opinion for the forthcoming meeting of the Audit Committee.
-This report provides an update to our Provisional Audit Results Report presented to the Committee at its meeting on 30 April 2024.
+We are pleased to attach our Audit Results Report, summarising the status of our audit for the forthcoming meeting of the Audit Committee.
+We will update the Committee at its meeting scheduled for 11 February 2025 on further progress to that date and explain the remaining steps to the issue of our final opinion.

-The audit is designed to express an opinion on the 2022/23 financial statements and address current statutory and regulatory requirements.
+The audit is designed to express an opinion on the 2023/24 financial statements and address current statutory and regulatory requirements.
 This report contains our findings related to the areas of audit emphasis, our views on Hillingdon Pension Fund's accounting policies and judgements and material internal control findings.
 Each year sees further enhancements to the level of audit challenge, the exercise of professional judgement and the quality of evidence required to achieve the robust professional scepticism that society expects.
-We thank the management team for supporting this process.
+We thank the management team for supporting this process

-This report is intended solely for the information and use of the Pension Committee, Audit Committee and management.
+This report is intended solely for the information and use of the Pension Committee and Audit Committee, Board of Directors and management.
 It is not intended to be and should not be used by anyone other than these specified parties.

-We welcome the opportunity to discuss the contents of this report with you at the Audit Committee meeting on 20 November 2024.
+We welcome the opportunity to discuss the contents of this report with you at the Audit Committee meeting on 11 February 2025.